syamlal/JFreeType2/README.md

 Note that you will only be building the natives for *your platform* using this method.

-Once you have all the natives rebuilt, the second step is to build the Java part of the library.
+Once you have all the natives rebuilt, the final step is to build the Java part of the library.
 A Gradle build script is provided to do this.
 Here are the steps:

 1. Create the Eclipse project ('gradlew eclipse')
 2. Use the test application to verify that the library is working properly